About me

 I am a professional Astronomer at the Laboratoire d'Astrophysique de Marseille (LAM) and at Aix-Marseille University (AMU) in France.

-My research interests cover exoplanetary system science at large, from their demographics, their formation mechanisms, to their overall properties.
-I am an expert in direct imaging observations of exoplanets and their environments, and I am known in the field for my dual profile combining a solid instrument scientist background and a strong record in exoplanetary system observations.
-In particular, I specialized in developing powerful image processing techniques that allows us to detect faint exoplanetary systems in our data despite the glare of their host star.
-I also specialized in the study of Debris Disks, asteroid belts around other stars which bear the marks of the dynamical history in exoplanetary systems.
+My research interests cover exoplanetary science at large, from their demographics, their formation mechanisms, to their overall properties.
+I am an expert in their observations with dedicated imagers, called High-Contrast Imagers, which are complex instruments capable of suppressing most of the starlight to reveal their fainter surroundings (planets, asteroid belts...).
+I mostly use space telescopes (Hubble, Webb), which are most sensitive to very faint planets.
+This led me to work in institutes renowned for their development (STScI, JPL, Caltech, LAM).
+I am known in the field for my dual profile combining a solid instrument scientist background and a strong record in exoplanetary system observations.
+In particular, I specialized in developing powerful image processing techniques that allows us to detect planets in our data despite the glare of their star.
+I also specialized in the study of debris disks, asteroid belts around other stars leftover from the planet formation.
 My image processing methods improved the detection capabilities of the Hubble Space Telescope NICMOS imager and lead to the detection of a dozen new debris disks as part of the ALICE project.
+I have further caracterized some of these exoplanetary systems with Hubble, and now with the James Webb Space Telescope.